scverse/spatialdata/README.md

 [//]: # "numfocus-fiscal-sponsor-attribution"

-The spatialdata project uses a [consensus based governance model](https://scverse.org/about/roles/) and is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
-Consider making a [tax-deductible donation](https://numfocus.org/donate-to-scverse) to help the project pay for developer time, professional services, travel, workshops, and a variety of other needs.
+spatialdata is part of the scverse® project ([website](https://scverse.org), [governance](https://scverse.org/about/roles)) and is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
+If you like scverse® and want to support our mission, please consider making a tax-deductible [donation](https://numfocus.org/donate-to-scverse) to help the project pay for developer time, professional services, travel, workshops, and a variety of other needs.

 The spatialdata project also received support by the Chan Zuckerberg Initiative.